RRResident/ES6-plus-features/ES6.md

 It can return `true` or `false`.

+#### Number.EPSIOLON

-7. `Number.EPSIOLON` is a new property, it holds the value `2.2204460492503130808472633361816E-16`, which represents the difference between 1 and the smallest floating point number greater than 1.
+`Number.EPSIOLON` is a new property, it holds the value `2.2204460492503130808472633361816E-16`, which represents the difference between 1 and the smallest floating point number greater than 1.

+#### Math.trunc()

-8. `Math.trunc()` is a method that drops the fractional part of a number, like a round down to a whole number.
+`Math.trunc()` is a method that drops the fractional part of a number, like a round down to a whole number.
 It differs from `Math` object's other methods as it doesn't actually do any math, it simply cuts off the `.` and any numbers after it, no matter if it's a positive or negative number.

 ```javascript
 Math.trunc(11.6); // 11
 ```

+#### Math.sign()

-9. `Math.sign()` method either returns a positive or a negative, in other words, if passed a positive number it will return `1`, or `-1` for a negative number.
+`Math.sign()` method either returns a positive or a negative, in other words, if passed a positive number it will return `1`, or `-1` for a negative number.
 It will return `0` if passed a `0`, same with `-0`.
 Anything else will return `NaN`.

-## Promises !!
+## Promises !!!

 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)